Typhonragewind/meshcentral-docker/README.md

             - IFRAME=false    #set to true if you wish to enable iframe support
             - ALLOW_NEW_ACCOUNTS=true    #set to false if you want disable self-service creation of new accounts besides the first (admin)
             - WEBRTC=false  #set to true to enable WebRTC - per documentation it is not officially released with meshcentral, but is solid enough to work with.
 Use with caution
+            - BACKUPS_PW=MyAwesomePasswordPleaseChangeMe #password for the autobackup function
+            - BACKUP_INTERVAL=24 # Interval in hours for the autobackup function
+            - BACKUP_KEEP_DAYS=10 #number of days of backups the function keeps
         volumes:
             - ./meshcentral/data:/opt/meshcentral/meshcentral-data    #config.json and other important files live here.
 A must for data persistence
             - ./meshcentral/user_files:/opt/meshcentral/meshcentral-files    #where file uploads for users live